Dowlette/Naive-Observer-Manuscript/README.md

 Run this step first by `python SimulatingNaiveObservers.py --simulate` to generate the simulated datasets described in the config file.
 Then run `python SimulatingNaiveObservers.py` by itself to generate the similarity matrices and plot the results, storing the figures in the `figures/` directory by default.

-**Step 4 - (Optional)**
-This code calculates the PCA and K-Means Clustering of the similiary matrix or corrgram in order to identify which images were simular to one another

 Notes: [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/)